adibzailan/batch_rename/README.md

 2. Check for any error messages displayed by the application.
 3. Make sure that all required dependencies are installed correctly.
 4. If the application doesn't start, try running it from the command line to see any error messages that might not be visible otherwise.
+5. If an error occurs during operation, you will be given the option to create an error report.
+This report will be saved on your desktop and can be useful for diagnosing issues.
+6. Check the application's log file located in your system's temporary directory for more detailed information about any errors.

+## Known Issues and Limitations

+1. The application may have difficulty renaming files if there are permission issues or if the files are currently in use by another program.
+2. Renaming a large number of files simultaneously may take some time, especially on slower systems.
+3. The undo functionality only works for the most recent renaming operation.
+Multiple levels of undo are not supported.
+4. When packaging the application with PyInstaller, some antivirus software may flag the executable as suspicious.
+This is a false positive due to the way PyInstaller works.

 ## License